tetrateio/workshop-101/04-app-failover/README.md

 ![Base Diagram](../docs/04-app-failover.png)

 - Let's see how this has changed our topology view.
-Goimng back to the TSB UI, refresh the browser that has the TSB application open.
+Going back to the TSB UI, refresh the browser that has the TSB application open.
 You'll now see a line representing traffic flowing from the frontend within the cloud A 01 cluster to the gateway, and subsequently the backend service, in the cloud A 02 cluster.

 ![Base Diagram](../docs/04-topology-failover.png)